geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/index.rst

     *How to access the harvesting main page*

+The harvesting main page will then be displayed.

+.. figure:: web-harvesting-list.png

+    *The harvesting main page*

-The figure above shows the harvesting main page.
-The page shows a list of harvesters that have been created.
-On the bottom side there is a set of buttons to manage these harvesters.
-The meaning of each column is as follows:
+The page shows a list of the currently defined harvesters and a set of buttons for management functions.
+The meaning of each column in the list of harvesters is as follows:

-#. *Select* This is just a check box to select one or more harvesters.
-The selected harvesters will be affected by the first row of buttons (activate, deactivate, run, remove, history).
+#. *Select* Check box to select one or more harvesters.
+The selected harvesters will be affected by the first row of buttons (activate, deactivate, run, remove).
 For example, if you select three harvesters and press the Remove button, they will all be removed.
 #. *Name* This is the harvester name provided by the administrator.
 #. *Type* The harvester type (eg. GeoNetwork, WebDAV etc...).
-#. *Status* This is an icon that shows the current status.
-See :ref:`admin_harvesting_status` for all different icons and status description.
+#. *Status* An icon showing current status.
+See :ref:`admin_harvesting_status` for the different icons and status descriptions.
-#. *Errors* This column reflects the status of the last harvesting run, which could have succeeded or not.
-The result is reflected on this icon and a tool tip will show detailed information.
+#. *Errors* An icon showing the result of the last harvesting run, which could have succeeded or not.
+See :ref:`admin_harvesting_status` for the different icons and error descriptions.
+Hovering the cursor over the icon will show detailed information about the last harvesting run.
-#. *Run at* Scheduling of harvester runs.
+#. *Run at* and *Every*: Scheduling of harvester runs.
 Essentially the time of the day + how many hours between repeats and on which days the harvester will run.
-#. *Every* Not used.
 #. *Last run* The date, in ISO 8601 format, of the most recent harvesting run.
-#. *Operation* A list of buttons for all possible operations on a harvester.
+#. *Operation* A list of buttons/links to operations on a harvester.

  - Selecting *Edit* will allow you to change the parameters for a harvester.
  - Selecting *Clone* will allow you to create a clone of this harvester and start editing the details of the clone.
- - Selecting *History* will allow you to view/change the harvesting history - see :ref:`harvest_history`.
+ - Selecting *History* will allow you to view/change the harvesting history for a harvester - see :ref:`harvest_history`.

-.. figure:: web-harvesting-list.png

-    *The harvesting main page*

-The bottom side of the page contains two rows of buttons.
-The first row contains buttons that can operate on a set of harvesters.
-You can select the harvesters you want to operate on using the check box on the first column and then press one of these buttons.
+At the bottom of the list of harvesters are two rows of buttons.
+The first row contains buttons that can operate on a selected set of harvesters.
+You can select the harvesters you want to operate on using the check box in the Select column and then press one of these buttons.
 When the button finishes its action, the check boxes are cleared.
 Here is the meaning of each button:

 #.  *Activate* When a new harvester is created, the status is
     *inactive*.
 Use this button to make it
     *active* and start the harvester(s) according to the schedule it has/they have been configured to use.

 #.  *Deactivate* Stops the harvester(s).
 Note: this does not mean that
     currently running harvest(s) will be stopped.
 Instead, it means that the harvester(s) will not be scheduled to run again.

 #.  *Run* Start the selected harvesters immediately.
 This is useful for testing harvester setups.